-The Local Government (Northern Ireland) Order 2005 (the Order) provides that the Department of the Environment (DOE) may, with the consent of the Comptroller and Auditor General, designate persons who are members of staff of the Northern Ireland Audit Office (NIAO) as Local Government Auditors.
-Once designated, auditors carry out their statutory and other responsibilities, and exercise their professional judgement, independently of the DOE and the Comptroller and Auditor General.
+The Local Government (Northern Ireland) Order 2005 (the Order) provides that the Department for Communities (DfC) may, with the consent of the Comptroller and Auditor General, designate persons who are members of staff of the Northern Ireland Audit Office (NIAO) as Local Government Auditors.
+Once designated, auditors carry out their statutory and other responsibilities, and exercise their professional judgement, independently of DfC and the Comptroller and Auditor General.